SpeedKillsx/CKA-Preparation/day1/notes.md

 ### Docker registries:
     Docker Registery is the place where the created docker images are stored.
     By deafault, the Docker Hub registery is the public registry where anyone can host their docker images.
-But enterprises generally use private registries to store their images securely.
+But enterprises generally use private registries to store their images securely (Nexus registery for example).